dfrechdev/create-apex-js-app/README.md

 -   node.js >= 8.9.0
 -   npm >= 5.2.0

-In addition, the following optional tools are recommended for a better development experience:
+The following tools are optional but greatly enhance your development experience:

 -   Visual Studio Code
 -   Prettier Plugin for Visual Studio Code (a configuration file for Prettier is included)